aiqc/AIQC/docs/compare.rst

   <ul>
     <li class="compare-bullets">
-      Users define the type of transformations (e.g encoding, interpolation, walk forward, etc.) they want to make to their dataset, and then AIQC intelligently coordinates the <i>data wrangling</i> of each split/ fold during both the pre & post processing stages of analysis.
+      Users define the types of transformations (e.g encoding, interpolation, walk forward, etc.) they want to make to their dataset, and then AIQC intelligently coordinates the <i>data wrangling</i> of each split/ fold during both the pre & post processing stages of analysis.
     </li></br>
     <li class="compare-bullets">
       AIQC abstracts the components (build, train, optimize, etc.) of TensorFlow & PyTorch.
 So it can easily pass Pythonic parameters into these components during hypertuning.
 Furthermore, because it is data-aware, it automatically evaluates every model with metrics & charts for each split/ fold.